olden southern cemetery

 Bodhirose

 / June 7, 2012You know I’m a stickler about using proper grammar too and I know better than to mix up “you’re and your”..thanks for pointing that out!
-It kills me when I make those blunders.. ;) I’m a Grammar Nazi too…I often notice grammatical errors.
+It kills me when I make those blunders.. 😉 I’m a Grammar Nazi too…I often notice grammatical errors.

 I’ve always loved to explore cemeteries and when my sister and I saw this one in a small town, we couldn’t wait to check it out.
-There were a few were the heavy concrete lids were shifted off the vaults…does give you a bit of a shiver. :) And I do believe that the other side is separated from us by just a very thin veil…I rather like that idea.
+There were a few where the heavy concrete lids were shifted off the vaults…does give you a bit of a shiver. 🙂 And I do believe that the other side is separated from us by just a very thin veil…I rather like that idea.

 Thanks, Corina!